Souvik8426/Simple_Alarm/README.md

 # Simple_Alarm
-This is a fun small project of making a python based alarm clock.
+This project involves the creation of a Python-based alarm clock.

-**note:** you have to give the path of the audio file its not pre added, this code needs a py lib named pygame type **"pip install pygame"** in the terminal to install the lib
+**NOTE:** To use this application, you are required to specify the file path for the audio alarm.
+Please note that the project relies on the 'pygame' library, which can be installed by executing the 'pip install pygame' command in your terminal.